Living in Harmony (The Prisoner): Production

 Somewhat of a dispute arose after the episode's production, as Rakoff claimed Tomblin had claimed the lion's share of the writing credit, while he wrote most of the episode.
 According to Rakoff, Tomblin was able to do so in absence of McGoohan, who was in the United States filming Ice Station Zebra.
 Aside from this conflict, stuntman Frank Maher also claimed part of the credit for this episode in that he suggested at one point to Patrick McGoohan that the series should include an episode with a western style theme.

 During the first American broadcast of the series, "Living in Harmony" was not included.
 It has been claimed that this was because of the episode's reference to hallucinogenic drug use, yet several authors have disputed this argument, since mind-altering drugs were also present in various other episodes, yet these were not censored.
 Instead, they argue that the network feared Number Six's refusal to carry arms could be interpreted as an anti-war statement.
-As the plot was recognisably American, being a Western, they argue, the network banned the episode in fear that it carried with it a message against US presence in Southeast Asia (the Vietnam War being at its height).
-Other writers have since claimed that the episode's implied war commentary was why it wasn't shown during its original US run, however an interview conducted with CBS executive Henry Colman has since confirmed that the decision was his alone, and was a decision based on there having been a story in the news that week which means that it would have been insensitive to have aired the episode.
+As the plot was recognisably American, being a Western, they argue, the network banned the episode in fear that it carried with it a message against US involvement in the Vietnam War.
+Other writers have since claimed that the episode's implied war commentary was why it was not shown during its original US run; however, CBS executive Henry Colman claimed in an interview that the decision was his alone, and that a story in the news that week would have made it insensitive to air the episode.